Hyle-org/devhub-hyle/docs/resources/grants.md

 ## What are our grants like?

-- You apply with an original idea or an idea from the list below.
+- You apply with an original idea or an idea from the list on our repo.
 - We fund your project.
 You get some money upfront, so you can build without financial worries, and the rest upon completion of the project.
 - You meet regularly with our CEO for guidance and to help you refine your ideas.
 - You are in a Telegram group with our other grantees to share ideas and solutions.